0hAodha/ohaodha.ie/content/blog/Evolution of My Approach to Note-Taking/index.md

 However, the AUR is just so unbelievably useful & convenient that I'm willing to put up with these inconveniences, at least for the remainder of my university days.

-Towards the end of the semester, I began to give up on my $\LaTeX$ notes for some subjects.
+Towards the end of the semester, I began to give up on my $\mathrm{\LaTeX}$ notes for some subjects.
 I realised that for my Database Systems class that I was better off just listening to the lecturer and following their examples than trying to transcribe the entirety of the lecture slides to my notes.
 For the last few weeks of term, I just sat in the lecture hall and didn't take any notes, just focusing on the lecture content.